oraclebase/vagrant/dataguard/rhel8_19 _gen/README.md

 ```

+oracle-database-preinstall-19c package required two external packages to be installed (see install_os_packages.sh for details).
 If you need a more detailed description of the original build, check out the article here.

 * [Data Guard Physical Standby Setup Using the Data Guard Broker in Oracle Database 19c](https://oracle-base.com/articles/19c/data-guard-setup-using-broker-19c)